Unity-Technologies/ProjectAuditor/.github/pull_request_template.md

 _Please fill this section with a description what the pull request is trying to address._

+### Screenshot

+_Include a screenshot of the feature as seen in the UI, remove the section if not applicable._

 ### Changes made

 _Please write down a short description of what changes were made._